zyang91/geomapdemo/docs/faq.md

 Answer: Yes.
 The package is still under development.
 More features such as adding raster layer, adding more control option will be updated soon.
 Please stay patient.

 ## How to report an issue or made feature request?
 Answer: Reporting issues from github is now available.
-Right now, the feature request will not be processing after the basic feature development.
+Right now, the feature request will not be processing after the basic feature development.<br>
-Please go to [https://github.com/zyang91/geomapdemo/issues](https://github.com/zyang91/geomapdemo/issues) to leave any comments
+Please go to [https://github.com/zyang91/geomapdemo/issues](https://github.com/zyang91/geomapdemo/issues) to leave any comments. <br>
 Discussion board are also available at [https://github.com/zyang91/geomapdemo/discussions](https://github.com/zyang91/geomapdemo/discussions)

 ## More questions?